ccb-hms/GWASCatalogSearchDB/README.md

 This repository provides a SQLite database designed to facilitate search for GWAS records in the [GWAS Catalog](https://www.ebi.ac.uk/gwas/) database—the NHGRI-EBI Catalog of human genome-wide association studies.
 This is achieved by combining the [EFO](https://www.ebi.ac.uk/efo/) ontology mappings specified in the GWAS Catalog metadata with tabular representations of ontology relationships—extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) database representation of EFO—such that users can search for GWAS Catalog records by leveraging the EFO class hierarchy.

+### Building the database
-`src/assemble_database.py` generates the SQLite3 database `gwascatalog_search.db` containing the tables depicted and described below.
+`src/build_database.py` generates the SQLite3 database `gwascatalog_search.db` containing the tables depicted and described below.

 ![](resources/gwascatalog_search_tables.png)

-- `gwascatalog_metadata` contains the original metadata table with all traits and associated study accession identifiers.
+- `gwascatalog_metadata` contains the original GWAS Catalog metadata table.
 - `gwascatalog_references` contains details obtained from PubMed about the articles in the `PUBMEDID` column of the `gwascatalog_metadata` table.
 - `efo_labels` contains the terms in EFO (`Subject` column), their labels (`Object` column), IRIs, and the counts of how many rows/records in the metadata are directly mapped to those terms (`Direct` column), or indirectly mapped to those terms via a more specific term in the hierarchy (`Inherited` column).
-- `efo_edges` and `efo_entailed_edges` contain, respectively, the asserted and entailed hierarchical (SubclassOf) relationships between EFO terms (extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build).
+- `efo_edges` and `efo_entailed_edges` contain, respectively, the asserted and entailed hierarchical (IS-A/SubClassOf) relationships between terms in EFO.
-- `efo_dbxrefs` contains database crossreferences between EFO terms and other ontologies or vocabularies, such as MeddRA, OMIM, MeSH, etc.
+- `efo_dbxrefs` contains database cross-references between terms in EFO and terms in other ontologies or controlled vocabularies, such as MeddRA, OMIM, MeSH, etc.

+### Querying the database
 `src/query_database.py` contains a search function (described below) to query the `gwascatalog_search.db` database for records annotated/mapped to a user-specified set of EFO traits.

 ```python